jimbrowne/aws-sts-helpers/README.md

     personal.secret_key

-These are IAM role user keys that have no permissions on their own; rather they are nly useful once one has authenticated with MFA.
+These are IAM role user keys that have no permissions on their own; rather they are only useful once one has authenticated with MFA.
 This is enforced by including:

     "Condition":{
             "Null":{"aws:MultiFactorAuthAge":"false"}